 Once that’s defined, we want to look at what your school does better than the competition.
 You might be able to list these things without much thought at all.
 But if you’re in a competitive area, this could be tough, as many of your advantages could be shared by other schools (think about a great sense of community for example!).
-Spend some time diving into this question and discuss it with others; you may find your uniqueness sits in something you haven’t yet considered.
+Spend some time diving into this question and discuss it with others, you may find your uniqueness sits in something you haven’t yet considered.

 Then it’s time to think about how you could display this organically and dynamically on your school website.
-This will form an important part of how information is prioritized on your homepage, in your navigation and on your content pages.
+This will form an important part of how information is prioritised on your homepage, in your navigation and on your content pages.

 We can’t overstate the importance of knowing who your audience is and what they want to do when they visit your school’s website.

 Looking at your website’s analytics is a great first step in learning this.
-You may find your enrollment page is one of your highest rankers, meaning prospective families the majority of your website visitors.
+You may find your enrolment page is one of your highest rankers, meaning prospective families are the majority of your website visitors.
 Or perhaps you’ll see your news page or parent portal up top in terms of views and visits, which means your current families love using your site.
 Beyond analytics, you may wish to: